jcasimir/railsconf_tutorials/source/2014/sessions/elixir_express.md

+---
+layout: page
-# Elixir Express - System Setup
+title: Elixir Express - System Setup
+sidebar: true
+---

 There is no substitute for learning by tinkering.
 Getting Elixir set up on most platforms is a snap, and we should be quickly on our way.